Advanced statistical methods for eye movement analysis and modeling: a gentle introduction: Walking on the wild side: eye movements beyond the CLT

 \subsubsection{Case study: optokinetic nystagmus}

 OKN is a reflexive eye movement with target-following slow phases (SP) alternating with oppositely directed fast phases (FP).
+For a quick grasp of this kind of eye movement, a video is worth a thousand words, e.g., visit \url{https://www.youtube.com/watch?v=KSJksSA6Q-A}.
 Trillenberg \emph{et al} \cite{trillenberg2001random} by measuring FP beginning and ending positions, amplitudes, and intervals and SP amplitudes and velocities, tried to predict future values of each parameter on the basis of past values, using state-space representation of the sequence (time-delay embedding) and local second-order approximation of trajectories.
 Since predictability is an indication of determinism, this approach allows to investigate the relative contributions of random and deterministic dynamics in OKN.
 FP beginning and ending positions showed good predictability, but SP velocity was less predictable.
 FP and SP amplitudes and FP intervals had little or no predictability.
-FP beginnings and endings were as predictable as randomized versions that retain linear auto-correlation; this is typical of random walks.
-Predictability of FP intervals did not change under random rearrangement, which is characteristic of a random process.
-They concluded that there is undoubtedly a gross level of deterministic behavior in OKN.
-Yet within this range, there is apparently significant random behavior, with a small amount of predictability.
-The random behavior has overlaid on it a form of long-term correlation in the form of anti-persistence.
-This mixture of dynamics is intriguing and provides a challenge for mathematical modeling efforts, though the physiological meaning of these dynamics is open to conjecture.
+FP beginnings and endings were as predictable as randomised versions that retain linear auto-correlation; this is typical of random walks.
+Predictability of FP intervals did not change under random rearrangement, which also is a characteristic of a random process.
+They concluded that there is undoubtedly a gross level of deterministic behaviour in OKN.
+Yet within this range, there is apparently significant random behaviour, with a small amount of predictability.
+The random behaviour has overlaid on it a form of long-term correlation in the form of anti-persistence.
+This mixture of dynamics is intriguing and provides a challenge for mathematical modelling efforts, though the physiological meaning of these dynamics is open to conjecture.